The Poor Kid: Plot

 After Kenny, as Mysterion, dispatches a bully who was harassing Karen, she and the other foster kids report what they saw to the Weatherheads, who torture one of the children by hosing him down with Dr Pepper for expressing such certainty.
 In response to the Weatherheads' cruelty, Cartman reports them to Child Protective Services.
 Mr. Adams comes to the children's rescue, as does Mysterion, who plants Pabst Blue Ribbon in their refrigerator, on which the Weatherheads get drunk.
 They are then arrested for being unfit guardians, as documented on White Trash in Trouble.
 Cartman is also arrested on the show for filing a false police report, and Adams urges the police to return all the foster children to their parents, as the foster care system has been embarrassed.
-Kenny and Cartman return home, but on their first day back at South Park Elementary, a giant reptilian bird, as Mr. Weatherhead conjectured, rips open the school's roof and eats Kenny, prompting Cartman to burst into tears, as he is once again the poorest child in school.
+Kenny and Cartman return home, but on their first day back at South Park Elementary, a giant reptilian bird, as Mr. Weatherhead conjectured, rips open the school's roof and eats Kenny.
+This prompts Cartman to burst into tears and once again tell another poor joke about his mother, as he is once again the poorest child in school.

 Production

 In the creator commentary for the episode, Trey Parker said they went through several ideas of the foster family, rejecting ideas of sending Kenny to a rich family or a family in it for the money before settling on the "militant agnostics."

-This is the first episode where Kenny's siblings are named.
+This is the first episode where Kenny's siblings (Kevin and Karen) are named.

 The episode prominently features the soft drink Dr Pepper, which commentators have noticed is often featured in the show's background.